 Put your Bitcoin to good use

-For more information on the ways you can use funds on the Ethereum blokchain, check out our DeFi article: https://www.mewtopia.com/what-is-defi/
+For more information on the ways you can use assets on the Ethereum blokchain, check out our DeFi article: https://www.mewtopia.com/talk-defi-to-me/

 Curious about exploring more assets on Ethereum?
 Keep some tips in mind for swapping crypto: https://www.mewtopia.com/how-to-exchange-crypto-five-things-to-know/